iotaledger/goshimmer/docOps/docs/apis/snapshot.md

 #### Client lib

-Method not available in the client library.
+This method is not available in the client library.

 #### Results

-Snapshot file is returned.
+The API will return a Snapshot file.